 Alopecia areata is an autoimmune disorder that causes hair loss.
 Alopecia areata causes the immune system to produce antibodies that attack the body's healthy hair follicles.
-Hair loss may be acute, or it may recur.
+Hair loss may be acute or chronic, and it may recur.

 |Copyright © Nucleus Medical Media, Inc.|